Are you looking to have a great Christmas, without the avoidable waste that is often generated at this time of year?

 Experiences are a great option and will generally keep waste to a minimum.
 If they're a music lover how about tickets to a gig in their local town or singing and songwriting lessons (I can recommend Chris Difford from Squeeze's excellent workshops) or the chance to learn a new instrument, you can do short term instrument hires from many music shops these days.

 Sustainable personalised gifts are always welcome at this time of year and this is one area where we can directly help...
 For colleagues, teachers and coffee lovers we'd recommend a stylish bamboo coffee cup, with the name or initial of the recipient embossed on the front.
-Tea lovers need look no further than this luxury botanical tea set featuring three organic, speciality teas.
+Tea lovers will love our infusers and caddy sets which are perfect for keeping speciality tea leaves and coffee beans fresh.
 For aspiring eco-warriors and teenagers we recommend our Zero Waste Starter Kit which comes with a Vegan backpack, bamboo coffee cup, water bottle and 2 straws.

 Before we get into the feasting i'd really like to mention Bankuet a new organisation who make it easier for you to give to food banks wherever you are.
 Bankuet gets food banks what they need when they need it...
 Providing nutritionally balanced meals, Bankuet is revolutionising the way food bank distribution works, helping end food poverty.
 We all wish there wasn't a need for food banks but for now this is a solution.